Garden Design in Leatherhead

 ‘Gardens often benefit from moisture-retentive soils…’

-How do we tailor our approach?
+How do we tailor our approach for Leatherhead?

 Wetlands alongside parts of the river that meander its way to, through and past the town provide lush, green areas that serve as habitats for a variety of wildlife, and nearby gardens and outdoor areas often benefit from moisture-retentive soils due to the proximity to water.